 - 1. Balance between the interests of employees and the Company; - 2.
-Single personnel policy for the entire KMG Group; - 3.
-Shifting the administrative supporting role of HR to - a strategic one for business; - 4.
-Creating added value for business; - 5.
-Optimal organisational structure and number of employees: - 6.
-Planning the number of personnel based on business needs and labour market conditions; - 7.
-Continuous improvement of the training and advanced training programmes; - 8.
-Creation of a self-learning organisation based on the 70-20-10 model; - 9.
-Managers' responsibility for human resources management; - 10.
-Establishment of a culture of employee engagement in the collective achievement of the strategic goals; - 11.
+Single personnel policy for the entire KMG Group;

+Shifting the administrative supporting role of HD to - 3.
+Shifting the administrative supporting role of HR to a strategic one for business; - 4.
+Creating added value for business; - Optimal organisational structure and number of employees: - 6.
+Planning the number of personnel based on business needs and labour market conditions; - Continuous improvement of the training and advanced training programmes; - 8.
+Creation of a self-learning organisation based on the 70-20-10 model: - 9.
+Managers' responsibility for human resources management; - Establishment of a culture of employee engagement in the collective achievement of the strategic goals; - 11.
 Creation of conditions for employee motivation; - 12.
 Preventing law violations.